-- 7. The Stock Market, the Theory of Rational Expectations, and the Efficient Market Hypothesis - 8.
+- 7. The Stock Market, the Theory of Rational Expectations, and the Efficient Markets Hypothesis - 8.
 An Economic Analysis of Financial Structure - 9.
-Financial Crises - 16.
-The Money Supply Process - 21.
-Quantity Theory, Inflation, and the Demand for Money - 22.
-The IS Curve - 23.
-The Monetary Policy and Aggregate Demand Curves - 26.
-The Role of Expectations in Monetary Policy - 27.
+Financial Crises - 13.
+Nonbank Finance - 14.
+Financial Derivatives - 15.
+Conflicts of Interest in the Financial Industry - 17.
+The Money Supply Process - 22.
+Quantity Theory, Inflation, and the Demand for Money - 25.
 Transmission Mechanisms of Monetary Policy

-A one-quarter course would probably not include any other chapters unless some of the chapters on central banking and the conduct of monetary policy (Chapters 15, 17, and 18) were deleted.
+A one-quarter course would probably not include any other chapters unless some of the chapters on central banking and the conduct of monetary policy (Chapters 16, 18, and 19) were deleted.